 IV.
 Learning Objectives

-E. Student will evaluate and discuss through class critique his/her own, as well as others’ art work
+- Students will evaluate and discuss through class critique their own, as well as others’ art work, using appropriate art vocabulary.

 • plagiarism (turning in work not written by you, or lacking proper citation),

 • falsification and fabrication (lying or distorting the truth),

 • unauthorized changes on official documents,

 • pretending to be someone else or having someone else pretend to be you,